DuuMayne/DuuMayne/README.md

 ### What I'm Building

 These tools exist because I've spent years doing compliance work and know which parts are still unnecessarily manual.
-They're not trying to replace commercial platforms — they're practitioner-built solutions for teams that need something now, can't afford enterprise tooling yet, or want a reference implementation to learn from.
+They're not trying to replace commercial platforms.
+They're practitioner-built solutions for teams that need something now, can't afford enterprise tooling yet, or want a reference implementation to learn from.

 Everything here is AI-assisted development.
 I design, spec, and direct the builds using [Claude Code](https://claude.ai/code).
 The domain knowledge is mine.
 The implementation is accelerated with AI.
 This is what GRC engineering looks like when practitioners can ship their own tooling.